SkipperSkipTR/NITW_FontPatcher/README.md

 ## Installation

 1. **Install BepInEx:**
-   - Download and extract BepInEx 6.x into the root folder of your Night in the Woods installation.
+   - Download and extract BepInEx 6.x (64 bit) into the root folder of your Night in the Woods installation.

 2. **Get the Plugin:**
    - Place the compiled `FontPatcher.dll` into the following directory: